handpoint/ecommdoc/docs/overview.md

 By using the hosted payment page integration, **you are kept out of the EMV 3D-Secure flow** which allows you to keep the integration very simple without any added complexity.

- It is also important to note that if you are planning on using **Dynamic Currency Conversion (DCC)** then the Hosted Payment Page allows you to have the cardholder pay in their own currency with very little extra work.
+ Please note that if you are planning on using **Dynamic Currency Conversion (DCC)** or **alternative payment methods** then the Hosted Payment Page allows you to have the cardholder pay in their own currency with very little extra work.

+ A very important limitation of the Hosted Payment Page integration is that **Google Pay and Apple Pay are NOT supported**.
+A separate Direct integration will be required to support those digital wallets.

 ## Benefits
 - You are kept out of PCI scope.